 Kate White Bio

-Kate White is the New York Times, Wall Street Journal, and USA Today bestselling author of sixteen novels of suspense: eight standalone psychological thrillers, including The Secrets You Keep, The Second Husband, and Between Two Strangers (May ‘23), and eight Bailey Weggins mysteries.
+Kate White is the New York Times, Wall Street Journal, and USA Today bestselling author of seventeen novels of suspense: nine standalone psychological thrillers, including The Secrets You Keep, The Second Husband, and Between Two Strangers (May ‘23), and eight Bailey Weggins mysteries.

 For fourteen years Kate served as the editor-in-chief of Cosmopolitan, which under her became the most successful magazine in single copy sales in the U.S. Though she loved her magazine career, she decided to leave ten years ago to concentrate full-time on another passion: writing suspense fiction.

 Like many female mystery authors, Kate fell in love with the genre after reading her first Nancy Drew book, in her case The Secret of Redgate Farm.

-Kate is a frequent speaker at libraries, book conferences and organizations, and has also appeared on many television shows, including The Today Show, CBS This Morning, and Good Morning America.
+Kate is a frequent speaker at libraries, book conferences and organizations, and has also appeared on many television shows, including The Today Show, CBS This Morning, Morning Joe, and Good Morning America.

 She is also the editor of the Mystery Writers of America Cookbook, as well as the author of several popular career books, including I Shouldn’t Be Telling You This: How to Ask for the Money, Snag the Promotion, and Create the Career You Deserve, and the ground-breaking Why Good Girls Don’t Get Ahead but Gutsy Girls Do.

 Kate is an avid traveler and enjoys spending each winter with her husband at their home in Uruguay.

 She holds an honorary doctorate of letters from her alma mater, Union College, where she gave the 2022 commencement speech.